Two people in a blue raft race down a white-water river with others in the background; paddling through green, forested canyon.

 Photo Credit: Tennessee Aquarium / John Bamber Photography

 Only steps from "The Passage" lies a hub of Tennessee's natural history, the Tennessee Aquarium.
+The walk from the Riverwalk and Ross’s Landing area to the aquarium takes only a few minutes.
 Long before locomotives carved through the southeast regions of Tennessee, resident aquatic critters had their own railways of water.
-Explore the largest freshwater aquarium in the world, where playful otters and giant stingrays trace the path of water from mountains to sea.
+Explore one of the top stops for anyone looking for an aquarium in Tennessee, where playful otters and giant stingrays trace the path of water from mountains to sea.

 Stop 1 of 1